Tropical expansions and toric variety bundles: Toroidal preliminaries

 \subsection{Strata in Artin fans}

-In the toric context a cone $\sigma \in \Sigma$ defines three loci in $X_\Sigma$: the affine open $U_\sigma$, the locally-closed orbit $O_\sigma$, and the closed stratum $Z_\sigma$.
-We now discuss the analogues of these in the setting of Artin fans.
+We now use the theory of isotropic cone complexes to study strata in Artin fans.
+In the toric context, a cone $\sigma \in \Sigma$ defines three loci in $X_\Sigma$: the affine open $U_\sigma$, the locally-closed orbit $O_\sigma$, and the closed stratum $Z_\sigma$.
+We discuss the analogues of each of these in the setting of Artin fans.